-Please note: due to the high demand for wolf walk bookings, the earliest date with space available is in June.
+Please note: due to the high demand for wolf walk bookings, the earliest date with space available is: July 2017.

 Have you ever wanted to see a wolf close up?
 Have you wondered what it's like to walk amongst them?
 You can find out by coming on one of our regular wolf walks, which are available to members of the UKWCT.
 The walks are held most weekends and take place over the fields around the site of the Trust.
 The walks take roughly an hour and a half, but this can vary as the wolves set the pace!

 After a short safety briefing, you'll be introduced to the wolves and handlers for the walk.
 The wolves then set off across the fields, allowing you to get an excellent view of them as they sniff, scent and scratch.
 There are also plenty of opportunities to take photos, with the route specially chosen to provide several especially photogenic areas.

 You'll see the wolves interacting with their environment, whether it's investigating a scent trail, rolling in something pungent or taking a dip in our stream.
 You'll also be able to view the other wildlife on site; if you're lucky you'll see a hare or see a majestic red kite soaring overhead.
 You may also get to experience the haunting sound of a wolf's howl, as the wolves will often call to the other packs back in their enclosures.